ryantorsparks/qUDA/README.md

 # cudaq

-I've written some matrix related functions into cuda/kdb capi code.
+*Background*

+I've written some matrix related functions into cuda/kdb capi code, mainly for performance.
+I was originally motivated by trying to find faster matrix multiply, for neural network/convolutional neural network training (which I plan to talk about at a future kx meetup, hopefully this year).
+Nick Psaris gave me the idea of trying to integrate cuBLAS in his kx con machine learning presentation.

 The functions are:
 * floydwarshall: the standard shortest past algorithm for shortest paths between all nodes
 * credit matrix: a different take on shortest paths, given a credit matrix (the max credit that a counterparty can trade with another), what is the max possible credit between all counterparties going via alternate paths)
 * gpu_mmu: a cuBLAS version of matrix multiply

+*Performance*

-The performance of these 3 are all significantly faster than the fastest kdb code I've seen.
-Floyd warshall and credit matrix functions seem to go about 10 times faster than the best q code I've seen, which is:
+The performance of these 3 are all significantly faster than the fastest kdb code I've seen.Floyd warshall and credit matrix functions seem to go about 10 times faster than the best q code I've seen, which is:
 ```
 // floyd warshall k and q equivalent, benefits from slaves, credit matrix is very similar
 k){x&.Q.fc[{(min y+)'x}[+x]';x]}